TITLE 21 AGRICULTURE AND RANCHING

 H. The dairy or feedlot owner is responsible for maintaining the serial numbered forms and all monies collected for the month.
 The New Mexico livestock board inspector will meet with the dairy owner monthly to reconcile the month's activities, update the form inventory, and collect all monies accumulated for the preceding month.

-I. The New Mexico livestock board inspector shall record the totals to his/her monthly report to the main office of the board and deposit, to the main office in the normal manner, all monies collected.
+I. The New Mexico livestock board inspector shall record the totals to their monthly report to the main office of the board and deposit, to the main office in the normal manner, all monies collected.

 J. The New Mexico livestock board inspector is responsible for maintaining inventory accountability and ensuring the forms issued to the dairy or feedlot owner are listed by serial number sequence on an issue document signed by that dairy or feedlot owner and the inspector issuing the forms.
 The original of that issue document will be held by the inspector and a copy supplied to the dairy or feedlot owner.